When you think of things that waste your time, what comes to mind?

 Why spend long hours backbiting or getting into other people’s affairs when you have more important things to do.
 Gossiping is a time-waster that causes you to engage in a conversation that will amount to nothing.
 To effectively manage your time, avoid gossiping.

-2. Watching Television
+2. Watching TV

 It is interesting to watch your favorite programs on television.
 But while you do this, you must not forget your tasks for the day.
 You must learn to prioritize your activities and be disciplined enough to resist the urge to watch television when the time for it in your daily schedule ends.
-Otherwise, you will spend long hours entertaining yourself without gaining anything meaningful or achieving much for yourself.
+Otherwise, you will spend precious time entertaining yourself without gaining anything meaningful or achieving much for yourself.

 3. Spending Time With Negative People